corda/corda-docs-portal/content/en/platform/corda/4.9/community/apps/bankinabox/getting-started.md

 ### Set up Docker images

-To build your images from source code, `cd` into the root of [the repository cloned above](#clone-the-bank-in-a-box-repository) and execute the following commands to build a Corda node, the credit rating server, web api server, and front-end images:
+To build your images from source code, `cd` into the root of [the repository cloned above](#clone-the-bank-in-a-box-repository) and execute the following commands to build a Corda node, the credit rating server, web API server, and front-end images:

 ```
 docker build -t bank-in-a-box:0.0.1 -f docker/corda-node/Dockerfile .